strues/koa-resession/README.md

 }));
 ```

-Koa-ReSession depends on rethinkdbdash or the default rethinkdb node.js driver.
+`koa-resession` depends on [rethinkdbdash](https://github.com/neumino/rethinkdbdash) or the default rethinkdb node.js driver.
 In addition,
-it is built with koa-generic-session in mind, and based off of koa-generic-session-rethinkdb.
+it is built for use with [koa-generic-session](https://github.com/koajs/generic-session).
+This project is based off of
+[koa-generic-session-rethinkdb](https://github.com/KualiCo/koa-generic-session-rethinkdb).
+Unfortunately that project seems unmaintained and has a dependency on co due to its usage of generators.

 Session information is made available on ctx.session.

 ## License

 MIT

+## ToDo
+- Finish writing tests
+- Show a better example.